zamiang/vislet/README.md

   "region": "us-east-1"
 }
 ```
-Deploy by running `gulp deploy`
+Deploy by running `gulp deploy`.
 Gulp deploy will:

 1. freshly compile the assets and html files to ./dest
 2. generate asset hash and move to ./public
 3. update references to assets in *.html files and move html files to ./public
 4. compress assets using uglify
-5. upload assets to s3
+5. upload assets and html to s3

 ## TODO